jidtuit/meta-java/README.md

 * Annotation of type class or type array returned as a String
 * Extends and implements classes returned as a String including generics
 * No synthetic methods returned (for records or enums).
 Only the ones explicitly defined in the source code
+* ... but there are synthetic modifiers for fields
+* Float values in initializers are transformed by the java compiler.
+For example:
+    * Source code: Double myVar = 42;
+    * Is returned by the library as a field with the initializer that equals to 42.0F.
+*